For adult children of aging parents

 The problem Typical home care co-op.care

-Caregiver turnover 80% annual (PHI National 2024) 15% projected — caregivers own equity
+Caregiver turnover 79% annual (Activated Insights 2024) 15% projected — caregivers own equity

 Medical oversight None — care plans are administrative Licensed physician reviews every plan